Linkaan/Fagelmatare/INSTALL.md

 $ mkdir ~/master_toolchain
 $ cd ~/master_toolchain
 ```
-Download the latest release version of crosstool-ng from <http://crosstool-ng.org/download/crosstool-ng/>. **NOTE** the current version available as of right now (1.22.0) doesn't work because of 404 errors when trying to build crosstool-ng version.
+Download the latest release version of crosstool-ng from <http://crosstool-ng.org/download/crosstool-ng/>. **NOTE** the current version available as of right now (1.22.0) doesn't work because of 404 errors when trying to build crosstool-ng.
 If there is a more recent version available than 1.22.0 try that otherwise we have to download from the development branch by cloning the git repository:
 ```bash
 $ git clone https://github.com/crosstool-ng/crosstool-ng
 ```